obl0nsky/blog/content/posts/locality-sensitive-hashing.md

 ### Vector space
 For the original Locality-Sensitive hashing algorithm we also suppose that \\(M\\) is also an inner product space[^1].
 That is, it is a vector space with an inner product function.
 We can construct a hash function as follows.
-Choose a random hyperplane (as defined by a vector \\(r\\), where each coordinate is selected from a Gaussian with mean 0) that passes through the origin of this vector space.
-Then, for any given object \\(c \in M\\), we can define
+First, select a random vector, \\(r\\) (where each coordinate is selected from a Gaussian with mean 0).
+Note that this can induce a hyperplane (the one which is perpendicular to the line between the origin and \\(r\\), and which itself passes through the origin).
+Then, for any given object \\(c \in M\\), we define

 $$h_r(c) = \begin{cases}
    1, &\text{if } \langle r, c \rangle \geq 0   \\